 The roofing company he worked for in Colorado Springs went out of business so Larry quickly figured out that where there was adversity, there was an opportunity.
 Unphased, Larry quickly re-invented himself and found an opportunity on the sales side of home improvements rather than in the manual labor end.
 He quickly found out he had a real enthusiasm for sales, and he began to flourish. he became a top sales rep for a company in Pueblo Colorado until 1978

 And then, as fate would have it, a hail storm hit and caused the great awakening and opportunity.
 While visiting his unretired father in Casper, Wyoming, the hail storm caused damage to the homes in the entire town.
-It was a gold mine opportunity for Larry and the start of K-Designers, the company he still runs today some 42 years later.
+It was a gold mine opportunity for Larry and the start of K-Designers, the company he still runs today some 4 decades later.

 Because of the massive destruction to homes in Casper, Larry was able to forge his way by working for insurance companies who needed every carpenter they could find.